Cullum History, Family Crest & Coats of Arms

-Cullum has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
+Cullum has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cullum have been found, including Cullum, Culme, Cullam and others.

 Some of the Cullum family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Cullums to arrive on North American shores:

-Cullum Settlers in the United States in the 17th Century
+Cullum Settlers in United States in the 17th Century

-Cullum Settlers in the United States in the 18th Century
+Cullum Settlers in United States in the 18th Century

-Cullum Settlers in the United States in the 19th Century
+Cullum Settlers in United States in the 19th Century